The 30 Best Horror Movies on Hulu Ranked (June 2025)

 Kudos to Hulu for eventually creating a horror-specific subcategory instead of “horror and suspense” jumbled together into one category that somehow contained the likes of both The Babadook and Snowden.
 Now at least everything you see when you visit the “horror” tab makes sense being there.

-In 2024, the Hulu library started strong, with this list surpassing the length of our Netflix horror list, but it’s recently been purged of some films.
+In 2025, the Hulu library seems to have been recently been purged of some films, which has reduced the overall size of the library.
 Particularly in terms of indie horror, though, Hulu has made its mark as one of the better streaming services.

 You may also want to consult the following horror-centric lists: